hmenet/TALE/README.md

 todo :

-	multiprocessing : parallel for gene families
+	compartment, no E ?

 	save amalgamation

 	more verbose

-	possibility for one lower leaf to be match to multiple upper ones with uniform prior
+	commenting and renaming pass (for upper/intermediate/lower vocab)

 	add 3 level
+		-> as an option to 2Level rec functions
+		-> intermediate can be amalgamated or not
+			-> amalgamated -> check if rooted or unrooted
+			->
+		-> log
+		-> input
+		-> output

 Some included examples :
-	ex_pylori : an example with 1 gene tree, and 1 species tree, from Alexia Nguyen Trung
+	ex_pylori : an example with 1 gene tree, and 1 strains tree, and with gene tree and population tree with matching file and multiple match for one leaf, from Alexia Nguyen Trung python3 main.py "ex_pylori/pylori_species_tree/" "ex_pylori/genes_sub2/"
+		python3 main.py "ex_pylori/pop_pylori/" "ex_pylori/genes_sub2/" -mfile "matching_pop_genes"

-	ex_ALE : example given in ALE git (https://github.com/ssolo/ALE), with amalgamation
+	ex_ALE : example given in ALE git (https://github.com/wssolo/ALE), with amalgamation

-	ex_erwinia : example with a matching file for leaves, from Manzano Marin et al. https://doi.org/10.1038/s41396-019-0533-6
+	ex_erwinia : example with a matching file for leaves, from Manzano Marin et al. https://doi.org/10.1038/s41396-019-0533-6 python3 main.py "ex_erwinia/symbiont/" "ex_erwinia/genes/" -mdir "ex_erwinia/lower_matching/"